How to Decorate Living Room Shelves (A Simple, Timeless Approach)

 This post is all about living room shelf decor—how to decorate shelves in a way that feels intentional, warm, and truly lived-in.

-Why Open Shelves Are a Timeless Living Room Shelf Decor Choice
+Why Open Shelves Work So Well for Living Room Shelf Decor

 Since these shelves were part of a larger refresh, I also shared more living room wall decor ideas I’m exploring to fix a bare, damaged wall.